m-cetin/KrbRelayUp/README.md

 # Modified version of KrbRelayUp to execute custom executables
-This version of KrbRelayUp.exe runs C:\Temp\update.exe instead of opening a new commad prompt.
+**KrbRelayUp-Shell.exe**: This version of KrbRelayUp.exe runs C:\Temp\update.exe instead of opening a new commad prompt.
 Useful if you don't have RDP access to a machine and need to get a reverse shell as SYSTEM.

 # Example Usage with msfvenom payloads